 For active users of our apps, we created an Eco Driving app where in a convenient format with markers on the map, similarly to iDriveSafe, you can get a detailed driving quality assessment for any time interval, any trip, as well as get general info on the units.

-Our driving quality assessment model detects violations with the minimal braking value of 2.9 m/s2.
+Our Eco driving solution detects violations with the minimal braking value of 2.9 m/s2.
 That’s why Eco Driving didn’t include the 2 m/s2 acceleration in the list of violations.
 However, all the cases of braking with acceleration over 3 m/s2 were detected.

 As iDriveSafe worked with GPS messages only (the data was obtained every 20 seconds), it didn’t register accelerations over 3 m/s2 (the algorithm lacked the frequency of the GPS data acquisition).
 But several accelerations over 2 m/s2 were detected due to the default settings that consider braking with 2 m/s2 acceleration as a violation for light vehicles.